Creamy Spinach and Pilchard Pasta

 - Add the spinach leaves and simmer over a low heat for another 7-10 minutes, or until the spinach is just cooked.

-- Stir in the cream and season to taste with salt and black pepper.
+- Stir in the cream and season to taste with black pepper.

 - To make the topping, place the bread slices in a blender and whizz to create breadcrumbs.
 Heat a little oil in a separate pan and gently fry the crumbs until golden and toasty.
 Let the crumbs cool for a minute, then stir in the fresh parsley and lemon zest.

 - Bring a large pot of salted water to the boil and cook the pasta according to the instructions on the packet.